ncoghlan/misc/notes/python3/questions_and_answers.rst

 change that the web frameworks couldn't handle on behalf of their users.
 :pep:`414` covers the detailed rationale for that change.

-**April 2012**: Canonical publishes Ubuntu 12.04 LTS, including commercial support for both Python 2.7 and Python 3.2.
+**April 2012**: Canonical published Ubuntu 12.04 LTS, including commercial support for both Python 2.7 and Python 3.2.

 **September 2012**: Six and half years after the inauguration of the Python 3000 project, Python 3.3 final was published as the first Python 3 release without a corresponding Python 2 feature release.
+This release introduced the :pep:`380` ``yield from`` syntax that was used heavily in the ``asyncio`` coroutine framework provisionally introduced to the standard library in Python 3.4, and subsequently declared stable in Python 3.6.

 **October 2012**: :pep:`430` was published, and the `online Python documentation <http://docs.python.org>`__ updated to present the Python 3